-Yes, AT&T will replace an HTC, iPhone, or any other phone with a cracked screen, as long as you have bought AT&T’s insurance.
+Yes, AT&T will replace an HTC, iPhone, or any other phone with a cracked screen, lost or damaged, as long as you have bought AT&T’s insurance.
 Here is what you need to know.

-- When you arrange a replacement phone under AT&T’s insurance program, you do it over the phone or online, not in the store.
+- When you arrange a replacement phone or file a claim under AT&T’s insurance program, you do it over the phone or online, not in the store.

 - You'll need to answer a few questions through an automated process before a representative will come on the line.

 - iPhone insurance is covered through a different provider (AppleCare+) than other makes of AT&T phones (Asurion).

 - Insurance coverage limits two replacement phones per year, but there are multi-device protection plans.

 - Return the phone and battery in the package they ship you following the instructions they send.

 - For your protection, you want to delete all the information from your phone before you send it back.